Islam in Bangladesh: Early explorers

-The Buddhist Pala Empire enjoyed relations with the Arab Abbasid Caliphate.
-Islam first appeared in Bengal before Pala rule, as a result of increased trade with the early Arab Muslim merchants in places such as the Port of Chittagong.
-Around this time, the Arab geographer Al-Masudi and author of The Meadows of Gold, travelled to the region where he noticed a Muslim community of inhabitants residing in the region.
-Other authentications of the Arab traders present in the region was the writings of Arab geographers found on the Meghna River located near Sandwip on the Bay of Bengal.
-This evidence suggests that the Arab traders had arrived along the Bengal coast long before the Turkic conquest.
-The Arab writers also knew about the kingdoms of Samrup and Rumi, the latter being identified with the empire of Dharmapal of the Pala Empire.
-The earliest mosque in South Asia is possibly in Lalmonirhat, built during or just after the Prophet Muhammad's lifetime.
+One of the earliest mosques in South Asia is under excavation in northern Bangladesh, indicating the presence of Muslims in the area around the lifetime of Muhammad.
+By the 9th century, Muslim merchants had increased trade with Bengali seaports, introducing Islam to the region.
+Coins from the Abbasid era have been discovered across Bengal, further evidencing this connection.
+Additional evidence of these early Arab traders includes inscriptions found near the Meghna River close to Sandwip on the Bay of Bengal.
+Arab writers of the time also mentioned the kingdoms of Samrup and Rumi, the latter being identified with the empire of Dharmapal of the Pala Empire.

+In the 10th century, Samatata, located in southeastern Bengal, was home to a diverse population with various religious backgrounds.
+During this period, the Arab geographer Al-Masudi visited the region and documented a thriving Muslim community in his work The Meadows of Gold.
+Islam first appeared in Bengal during Pala dynasty's rule, as a result of increased trade between Bengal and the Arab Abbasid Caliphate, facilitating the presence of Arab traders along the coast of Bengal which includes Port of Chittagong.

-In addition to trade, Islam was also being introduced to the people of Bengal through the migration of missionaries prior to conquest.
-Arab navigation eastwards was the result of the Muslim reign in North India.
-The earliest known Sufi missionaries were Syed Shah Surkhul Antia and his students, most notably Shah Sultan Rumi, who arrived in 1053 CE.
+In addition to trade, Islam was also being introduced to the people of Bengal through the migration of Sufi missionaries prior to conquests.
+The earliest known Sufi missionaries were Syed Shah Surkhul Antia and his students, most notably Shah Sultan Rumi, in the 11th century.
 Rumi settled in present-day Netrokona, Mymensingh where he influenced the local ruler and population to embrace Islam.

 The first Muslim conquest of Bengal was undertaken by the forces of General Bakhtiyar Khilji in the thirteenth century.
 This opened the doors for Muslim influence in the region for hundreds of years up until the present-day.
 Many of the people of Bengal began accepting Islam through the influx of missionaries following this conquest.
 Sultan Balkhi and Shah Makhdum Rupos settled in the present-day Rajshahi Division in northern Bengal, preaching to the communities there.
 Numerous small sultanates emerged in the region.
 During the reign of the Sultan of Lakhnauti Shamsuddin Firuz Shah, much of present-day Satgaon, Sonargaon and Mymensingh came under Muslim dominion.
 A community of 13 Muslim families headed by Burhanuddin resided in the northeastern city of Srihatta (Sylhet), claiming their descendants to have arrived from Chittagong.
 Srihatta (Sylhet) was ruled by an oppressive king called Gour Govinda.
 After being informed of Raja Gour Govinda's oppressive regime in Sylhet, Firuz Shah sent numerous forces led by his nephew Sikandar Khan Ghazi and subsequently his military commander-in-chief Syed Nasiruddin to conquer Sylhet.
 By 1303, over three hundred Sufi preachers led by Shah Jalal aided the conquest and confirmed a victory.
 Following the conquest, Jalal disseminated his followers across different parts of Bengal to spread Islam.
 Jalal is now a household name among Muslims in Bangladesh.